ingmar-k/Allwinner_A10_Debian/README.md

 ---------------------------

 You need a machine with at least Debian Squeeze/Stable (better Wheezy/Testing), or Ubuntu 11.04. (or better newer) .
 Default installs!
 If you did a minimal install of something similar, you will probably have to install a few extra packages, before being able to run the script.
 Enough disk space for the build process (~4GB free space) and maybe 512MB RAM.
-Internet connection is mandatory for this script (on the host machine, not on the Hackberry).
+Internet connection is mandatory for this script (on the host machine, not on the Allwinner A10 device).
 No internet connection equals no build process!
 You will need **root priviliges**!
 Either through the **sudo** package and the corresponding sudoers file, or by running the script as **root**.
+<br><br>**HINT:**
+<br>Works perfectly fine in a Virtual Machine, too.
+Ran dozens of builds in Virtualbox with Ubuntu and/or Debian installed there.